 The Alcohol, Drug Addiction and Mental Health Services Board for Montgomery County is seeking applicants for the following position:

-Develop work activities to plan, monitor, and evaluate the behavioral health needs of individuals who have a mental health illness or disability, substance use disorder, and/or those at risk of a behavioral health disorder.
+The Director of Treatment and Supportive Services will develop work activities to plan, monitor, and evaluate the behavioral health needs of individuals who have a mental illness or disability, alcohol, and other drug disorder, and/or those at risk of a behavioral health disorder.

-Coordinate and work with local human services organizations, school districts, criminal and juvenile justice systems, child welfare/child protection system, the Levy organization, the Ohio Department of Mental Health, and Addiction Services to effect linkages of and/or to broker mental health and alcohol and other drugs services to meet the community needs of identified organization.
+Coordinate and work with local human services organizations, school districts, criminal and juvenile justice systems, child welfare/child protection system, Department of Developmental Disabilities, other Human Services Levy organizations and the Ohio Department of Mental Health and Addiction Services, the Ohio Department of Health and other to effect linkages of and/or to broker mental health and alcohol and other drug services to meet the community needs of identified organizations.

-Identify additional funding sources to develop and/or enhance services, including prevention services to meet the behavioral health needs of the community.
-Write grants and coordinate the monitoring of the funded program/service to ensure compliance with the grant guidelines
+Identify additional funding sources to develop and/or enhance all behavioral health services, to meet the needs of the community; write grants and coordinate the monitoring of the funded programs/services to ensure compliance with grant guidelines.

-Assist in the development and implementation of the Boards’ State Community Plans and Human Services Levy Requests with other members of the Board’s Leadership staff.
+Assist in the development and implementation of the required Community Plan, Human Services Levy Requests, and the Board’s planning, funding, and monitoring process in cooperation with other members of the Board’s Leadership staff.

-Work in collaboration and cooperation with staff and community to develop and implement annual and long-range strategic plans for the Board based upon the approved priorities for the Board of Trustees.
+Coordinate and work collaboratively with staff and community to develop and implement annual and long-range strategic plans for the Board based upon the approved priorities for the Board of Trustees.

-Master’s degree in a Behavioral Health discipline, , Public Administration or a closely related Management field with a minimum of five years of progressively responsible Management level experience, preference given to candidates with behavioral health experience and licensure.
+Must possess a Master’s degree in a Behavioral Health discipline, Public Health Administration or a closely related Management field with a minimum of five years of progressively responsible Senior Management level experience, preference given to candidates with behavioral health experience and licensure.
 Administrative experience in public sector funding is a plus.

-Experience must include budgeting, program development/ management, working knowledge of alcohol and drug addiction services, mental health services, quality/performance improvement activities, and managed care principles.
+Experience must include expertise in budgeting, program development/ management, working knowledge of alcohol and drug addiction services, including ASAM Levels of Care, mental health services, CIT (Crisis Intervention Training), quality/performance improvement activities, and managed care principles.

 Demonstrate excellent verbal and written communication skills, with both internal and external customers, and able to multi-task effectively and efficiently several projects and assignments within short timeframes.